 The first and most important advantage of analog effect plugins is they provide much more analog test that every music producer want in his recordings.

 Just as analog effect plugins, mixing racks make a big difference in audio.
 With more depth and analog feel, its one of the most important equipment in pro studios.

-As well as mixing racks provide a good look to the studio.
+As well as mixing racks provides a good look at the studio.

 But they cost millions of dollars and out of the reach of an average studio owner.

 Alright, here was the whole list of studio equipment for all types of the recording studio.
 It’s not the end it the beginning of the journey.
 I wish you all the best for your journey of recording evolution.